aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/storytype/_index.md

 ```

-Contains the text of the endnote continuation separator, represented by **T:Aspose.Words.Notes.FootnoteSeparator**.
+Contains the text of the endnote continuation separator.

 ### ENDNOTE_SEPARATOR {#ENDNOTE-SEPARATOR}
 ```